scm-manager/scm-smeagol-plugin/README.md

   </a>
 </p>
 <h1 align="center">
-  Smeagol Plugin
+  scm-smeagol-plugin
 </h1>

 Adds specialized endpoints used by Smeagol.

+## Usage

+Find out how this plugin can be used on the [user documentation page](https://scm-manager.org/plugins/scm-smeagol-plugin/docs).

 ## Build and testing

-The plugin can be compiled and packaged with the normal maven lifecycle:
+The plugin can be compiled and packaged with the following tasks:

 * clean - `gradle clean` - deletes the build directory
 * run - `gradle run` - starts an SCM-Manager with the plugin pre-installed and with livereload for the ui